 The food products trade group was behind all of the gain in January, as sales rose 3.2% to $7.3 billion.
 This was in marked contrast to the alcohol and tobacco group, where sales fell 10.0% to $595 million.

-By Province Nearly all the provinces and territories recorded higher sales in January.
+Nearly all the provinces and territories recorded higher sales in January.
+Among the regions, the most notable gains were in the Prairie provinces.